edrlab/thorium-reader-doc/epub-doc/en/src/pages/111_catalogs_actions.md

 into Thorium Reader for instant reading.

-To connect your French public library account, enter a French city (\'Montpellier\') or part of the library name in the Search field and hit the Search button.
+To connect your French public library account, enter a French city ('Montpellier') or part of the library name in the Search field and hit the Search button.
 A list of public libraries corresponding to your search will appear.
 Select a library and hit Add.
 In the updated list of catalogs, select this library: an authentication form is displayed.